 The Eagles won their third straight conference crown in the 1949 NFL Championship Game, blanking the Rams 14-0.
 The Eagles remain the only team in NFL history to record back-to-back shutouts in championship games.
 Al started on both the offensive and defensive line for the Eagles in all three championship games.

 Al retired in 1951, at age 31.
 “Pro football’s a great game as long as you’re able to give more than you receive,” he told the Associated Press.
 Al felt he was getting more than he was giving as of late.
 He moved on to a career in the insurance industry.

 Al Wistert’s All-NFL play anchored an Eagle defense that still holds what may be an unbeatable record: two straight championship game shutouts.
 His blocking cleared the path for Steve Van Buren’s Hall of Fame runs.
 Teammates also often spoke of his outstanding special teams play.

-His number is not only retired at Michigan.
-His number 70 hangs with Van Buren’s and teammate Chuck Bednarik’s retired jerseys in Philadelphia.
 Al Wistert may not be the most famous man to step on a football field, but he’s truly an all-time great.

 AL WISTERT NFL CAREER STATS AND BIO

 - Played in the first Pro Bowl